microsoft/aitour-exploring-cutting-edge-models/src/04.CloudNativeRAG/Readme.md

 ```

 ### Accessing the .NET Aspire Portal
-Click the Follow Link in the terminal to open the .NET Aspire Portal:
+Click the Follow Link in the terminal to open the .NET Aspire Portal using the localhost link:

 Eample of the follow link in the info section of the output in your terminal
 ```